Skip to main content

 • New Competing Research Project Grants

 New competing grants will be awarded at the Council-recommended level, except for specific programmatic, budgetary, and/or administrative adjustments.
-Typically, investigator-initiated, R01-equivalent awards** will have a 15 percent reduction of the award, including the out-year commitments.
-All applications that do not exceed $250,000 in direct costs in any given year of support in the recommended competitive segment will be awarded under the modular paradigm.
+Typically, investigator-initiated R01-equivalent awards** will have a 15 percent reduction of the award, including the out-year commitments.
+Typically, applications that do not exceed $250,000 in direct costs in any given year of support in the recommended competitive segment will be awarded under the modular paradigm.
 Applications requesting direct costs that exceed $250,000 in any year of support in the recommended competitive segment will be awarded with categorical budgets.

 • Competing Renewal Grants (Type 2—Modular to Modular)

 For competing renewal grants that were modular awards in the preceding competitive segment and will have no more than $250,000 in direct costs in any given year of the recommended competitive segment, NCCIH will award at the NACCIH-recommended direct cost amount, except for specific programmatic, budgetary, and/or administrative adjustments.
-Facilities and Administrative (F&A) costs for first-tier consortia are not considered in the direct cost base when calculating the maximum that can be requested.
+Facilities and administrative (F&A) costs for first-tier consortia are not considered in the direct cost base when calculating the maximum that can be requested.

 • Continuation Awards (Type 5—Noncompeting Renewal)